 - The Lake Lanier Islands Development Authority (LLIDA) is authorized to issue revenue bonds and borrow money (no debt limit is specified in the LLIDA Act) for the purpose of improving, developing, and promoting the islands in Lake Lanier as a recreational and convention location.
 In 2008, LLIDA issued \$10 million revenue bonds for roadway and other capital improvements; it also borrowed approximately \$15.1 million from Georgia Environmental Financing Authority (GEFA) to make improvements to its sewerage system (the interest rate on the 2008 GEFA loan was reduced in 2019).
 In November 2021, GEFA and LLIDA entered into an agreement for GEFA to provide funding for a sewer force-main improvement project; monthly payments on the \$3.7 million project began in fiscal year 2024 and are scheduled until June 1, 2043.
-As of June 30, 2023, LLIDA had a combined total of approximately \$11.07 million principal outstanding; as of December 31, 2023, scheduled principal payments reduced the outstanding balance to approximately \$10.07 million. - The Georgia Ports Authority (GPA) is authorized to incur debt for projects which are self-liquidating; there is no specified limit as to the total amount of debt GPA is permitted to incur.
+As of June 30, 2024, LLIDA had a combined total of approximately \$9.07 million principal outstanding; as of December 31, 2024, scheduled principal payments reduced the outstanding balance to approximately \$8.05 million. - The Georgia Ports Authority (GPA) is authorized to incur debt for projects which are self-liquidating; there is no specified limit as to the total amount of debt GPA is permitted to incur.
 In November 2021 GPA issued revenue bonds in the amount of \$427.04 million for the purpose of funding improvements and expansions at the Port of Savannah.
 In August 2022, GPA issued an additional \$755 million in revenue bonds which funded approximately \$850 million of additional projects at the Port of Savannah.
-As of June 30, 2023, GPA had approximately \$1.2 billion of total revenue bonds outstanding.
-The aggregate amount of GPA revenue bonds outstanding as of December 31, 2023 was reduced slightly by the \$10.4 million principal payment made in July 2023. - The State Road and Tollway Authority (SRTA) is authorized to issue revenue bonds (no debt limit is specified in the SRTA Act) for self-liquidating land public transportation systems (roads, bridges, etc.) and projects.
-As of June 30, 2023, the aggregate amount of SRTA bonds outstanding was approximately \$801.5 million, consisting of both GR Bonds and GARVEE Bonds as described below.
-As of December 31, 2023, scheduled principal payments had reduced the aggregate amount of outstanding bonds to approximately \$782.2 million.
+As of June 30, 2024, GPA had approximately \$1.2 billion of total revenue bonds outstanding.
+The aggregate amount of GPA revenue bonds outstanding as of December 31, 2024 was reduced to \$1.1 billion by the \$17.2 million principal payment made in July 2024. - The State Road and Tollway Authority (SRTA) is authorized to issue revenue bonds (no debt limit is specified in the SRTA Act) for self-liquidating land public transportation systems (roads, bridges, etc.) and projects.
+As of June 30, 2024, the aggregate amount of SRTA bonds outstanding was approximately \$742.5 million, consisting of both GR Bonds and GARVEE Bonds as described below.

 Guaranteed Revenue Bonds.
-As of June 30, 2023 SRTA had two series of GR bonds outstanding: \$19.3 million of Series 2016 refunding bonds (the final maturity was paid on October 1, 2023) and \$367.4 million of Series 2021 bonds (the Series 2021 bonds were issued from the \$567 million authorized by the General Assembly in the FY 2022 appropriations bill, of which \$199.2 million currently is remaining); the total amount of GR bonds outstanding was \$386.6 million.
-SRTA currently does not anticipate issuing the \$199.6 million remaining GR debt authorization until FY 2026.
-After the final payment for the 2016 refunding bonds, as of December 31, 2023, the total amount of GR bonds outstanding was \$367.4 million.
+As of June 30, 2024 SRTA has \$367.4 million of Series 2021 GR bonds outstanding.
+These bonds were issued from the \$567 million authorized by the General Assembly in the FY 2022 appropriations bill, leaving a remaining balance of \$199.6 million.
+SRTA is currently estimating issuing \$110 million in the second half of FY 2025, with the remaining balance expected to be issued in the future, potentially late FY 2026 or FY 2027.
+As none of SRTA's currently outstanding bonds mature prior to FY 2031, the outstanding amount of GR bonds remains \$367.4 million as of December 31, 2024.

 Grant Anticipation Revenue Vehicle (GARVEE) Bonds.
-As of June 30, 2023, SRTA had an aggregate outstanding amount of GARVEE bonds (described in more detail in the following GARVEE Bonds section) of \$414.8 million.
-There were no scheduled payments of principal between June 30, 2023 and December 31, 2023; therefore, the aggregate amount of outstanding GARVEE bonds remained \$414.8 million as of December 31, 2023.
+As of June 30, 2024, SRTA had an aggregate outstanding amount of GARVEE bonds (described in more detail in the following GARVEE Bonds section) of \$375.1 million.
+There were no scheduled payments of principal between June 30, 2024 and December 31, 2024; therefore, the aggregate amount of outstanding GARVEE bonds remains \$375.1 million as of December 31, 2024.
 SRTA currently does not anticipate issuing additional GARVEE bonds during the Plan period.